-2. The steps taken by the company for utilizing alternate sources of energy:

-Company has not taken any such steps as we are into service sector and consume only electricity to operate laptop and maintain server.

-3. The Capital Investment on Energy Conservation Equipment:
+- The steps taken by the company for utilizing 2. alternate sources of energy: Company has taken preventive steps w.r.t. electricity consumption as we are into service sector and consume only electricity to operate laptop and maintain server system. - The Capital Investment on Energy Conservation Equipment.